the1lab/1lab/src/Cat/Displayed/Instances/Subobjects.lagda.md

 ```
 -->

-# The fibration of subobjects {defines="poset-of-subobjects subobject"}
+# The fibration of subobjects {defines="poset-of-subobjects subobject subobject-fibration"}

 Given a base category $\cB$, we can define the [[displayed category]] of
 _subobjects_ over $\cB$.
 This is, in essence, a restriction of the